 The three pictures below is what we can do for you in 3 years.

-Above is a hog building in Iowa just before we planted it.
+Picture 1 above is a hog building in Iowa just before we planted it.

-Above is the result after 2 years, they are about 16 ft tall, and are already catching lots of blowing snow coming into the area.
+Picture 2 above is the result after 2 years, they are about 16 ft tall, and are already catching lots of blowing snow coming into the area.

-Above, after 3 years of growth, we have trees about 25 ft tall, they are now catching all the snow and providing some real windbreak protection even in the winter.
+Picture 3 above, after 3 years of growth, we have trees about 25 ft tall, they are now catching all the snow and providing some real windbreak protection even in the winter.
 The building has now “disappeared” from the neighbors if this is what you want and odors now are having to pass through the trees, slowing their progression into the landscape.

 We do recommend setting the Austrees or outside row at least 80 ft from the building so snow will not drop on the building in a blizzard (see below).
 Also consider using 1 or more rows of evergreens on the inside of the Austrees for more long term snow, and wind protection and odor control.